Love's a Prima Donna: Critical reception

 On its release, Geoff Barton of Sounds commented, "Love's a Prima Donna goes closer to the bone than ever before.
 In the past, Harley's lyrics have tended to be oblique and obscure.
-With this album, however, he appears to be laying his life on the line - and it's often quite a painful thing to see.
+With this album, however, he appears to be laying his life on the line – and it's often quite a painful thing to see.
 The album is loosely conceptual, each sentiment comes across intensely, cutting through the listener like a keen blade.
 Suffice it to say that it is an incredible album, the playing and its overall structure being unparalleled, voice effects and stacatto instrumental breaks abounding.
-Love's a Prima Donna is often amusing, sometimes embarrassing, but also - in a twisted, tangled sort of way - infinitely enjoyable."
-Barry Cain of Record Mirror wrote, "Choirs, nursery noises, nubile Lancashire lasses, you name it - Steve Harley's got it on his new album.
+Love's a Prima Donna is often amusing, sometimes embarrassing, but also – in a twisted, tangled sort of way – infinitely enjoyable."
+Barry Cain of Record Mirror wrote, "Choirs, nursery noises, nubile Lancashire lasses, you name it – Steve Harley's got it on his new album.
 He uses every conceivable gimmick in the book on this, his strongest LP to date.
 So what if the guy can't sing a note.
 He doesn't seem to be taking himself quite so seriously these days... and that makes for a flexible, more relaxed sound.
 A great album."

+Ray Coleman of Melody Maker believed Love's a Prima Donna was a "more convincing piece of work" than the "aimless" Timeless Flight, with "loads of drama expertly set off against choral work in the arrangements, and Harley sounding more confident and assertive".
+He noted that, using "some starkly imaginative instrumental passages allied to some piercing lyrics both sentimental and uncompromisingly stabbing", Harley "documents the frustrations of a love affair with [his] customary spikiness".
+He concluded, "Instrumentally, this is a first-class record, with especially fine work by keyboardist Duncan Mackay.
+Lyrically, and in song composition, it's like Harley always is – patchy, occasionally strident and even pretentious, but overall a success, a vast improvement on his last outing.
+The guy's tormented, and therefore never less than interesting."
 A reviewer for the Shropshire Star stated, "Harley's fifth album – billed as his most ambitious – is certainly different but might be seen in parts as resorting to gimmickry.
 Harley fans, however, will be suitably impressed.
 Me, too."